evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 -   `${<module_name>_owner}` is the Github repo owner for the evergreen module associated with this task

-In the [Github merge queue](Merge-Queue.md), a single additional expansion is available.
+In the [Github merge queue](Merge-Queue.md), a single additional expansion called `${github_head_branch}` is available.
 This is the name of the temporary branch that GitHub creates for this merge group item.
 It looks something like "gh-readonly-queue/main/pr-515-9cd8a2532bcddf58369aa82eb66ba88e2323c056".

 ### Task and Variant Tags